mlflow/mlflow/examples/plugins/writing-plugins.rst

 Assuming you've structured your plugin similarly to the example plugin, you can `distribute it via PyPI <https://packaging.python.org/guides/distributing-packages-using-setuptools/>`_.

-Congrats, you've now written & distributed your own MLflow plugin!
+Congrats, you've now written and distributed your own MLflow plugin!